-Traditional acupuncture is a branch of traditional Chinese medicine – a tried and tested healthcare system that has been practised for thousands of years in China and the Far East.
+Traditional Acupuncture is a branch of traditional Chinese Medicine – a tried and tested healthcare system that has been practiced for thousands of years in China and the Far East.
 It has been developed, tested, researched and refined over centuries to give us a complex and detailed understanding of the body’s energetic balance.

 The International College of Oriental Medicine provide a great history of acupuncture timeline here